 A stay-at-home order doesn’t mean you need to stay at home the whole time.
 Instead of visiting your older family member or neighbor at home, arrange to talk outside at a nearby park.
 Just maintain physical distancing when you go out and wear a mask to stay safe.

-It’s vital for elderly people to stay active rather than isolated in their homes.
+It’s vital for seniors facing social isolation to stay active rather than isolated in their homes.
 A long period of inactivity can make them weak.

 15. Help them exercise